richierh/KivyPos/README.md

 ### Help us to contribute in such :
 #### 1. Contributor for Developer
 #### 2. Backer / Donations
-BSI (Bank Syariah Indonesia) an Richie Rahmat Hidayat Account Bank No 1041478396
+![BSI (Bank Syariah Indonesia) an Richie Rahmat Hidayat Account Bank No 1041478396](assets/images/BSI.png)